tablecables/sudokusolver/README.md

 3. Use 'Solve' to find the solution for the entire puzzle.
 4. 'Reset' clears the grid for a new puzzle.

+## To Do
+- Fix webview: too big right now
+- Skip to next cell after entering an input

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+-
 ## Screenshots
 ![Screenshot](images/screenshot.png)